 Step 2: Verify Volume

-The computed effective rainfall (1.34 cm) differs from the stated 4 cm, suggesting a phi-index adjustment is needed in practice; for this example we divide DRH ordinates by 4 cm to get the 2-hour UH.
+The computed effective rainfall (1.34 cm) differs from the stated 4 cm, indicating that in practice a $\phi$-index adjustment is needed.
+For this example we divide the DRH ordinates by 4 cm to obtain the 2-hour UH.

 Time (hr) DRH (m³/s) UH (m³/s per cm)